KL-source/RKR-related/README.md

 # RKR-related
 A implementation in pytorch.
-Will be updating after some time
+Will be updated after some time

 - [x] model implementation sources are updated (baselines and RKR-model)
 - [x] preprocessing sources are updated